InternLM2.5-StepProver: Advancing Automated Theorem Proving via Critic-Guided Search: Training details

 \section{Training details}

-\paragraph{Policy Model} \thiswork's policy model is built upon InternLM-math-plus-7B~\cite{ying2024internlmmathopenmathlarge}.
+\paragraph{Prover Model} Our prover model is built upon InternLM-math-plus-7B~\cite{ying2024internlmmathopenmathlarge}.
 We used the same training setting when we performed the expert iteration process: We used a global batch size of 512 and a learning rate of $2\times10^{-5}$.
 We fine-tuned for 2 epochs to obtain the SFT model.
 For the learning rate, we used a warm-up in the first 3\% steps, followed by a cosine schedule decaying to zero.
 The entire expert iteration process generated 2.19 billion tokens of data, with the final iteration taking approximately 14 hours on 32 A800 GPUs.

-\paragraph{Critic Model} We initialize the critic model from internlm2-chat-1\_8b-sft\footnote{\url{https://huggingface.co/internlm/internlm2-chat-1_8b-sft}}\citep{internlm2} and fine-tune it for one epoch.
-We create preference pairs among MiniF2F-valid \citep{zheng2021minif2f}, Mathlib \citep{mathlib}, and Lean-Workbook-Plus \citep{ying2024leanworkbooklargescalelean} using best-first-search.
+\paragraph{Critic Model} We initialize the critic model from InternLM2-Chat-1\_8b-sft\footnote{\url{https://huggingface.co/internlm/internlm2-chat-1_8b-sft}}\citep{internlm2} and fine-tune it for one epoch.
+We create preference pairs among miniF2F-valid \citep{zheng2021minif2f}, Mathlib \citep{mathlib}, and Lean-Workbook-Plus \citep{ying2024leanworkbooklargescalelean} using best-first-search.
 The final-round data includes 454K pairs where we have removed duplicate pairs and reduced the number of pairs containing \texttt{no\_goals} to 10\% of their original count.
 We train critic models with 8 A800 GPUs.
-We evaluate our critic model using preference pairs generated on the MiniF2F-test with 6510 pairs.
+We evaluate our critic model using preference pairs generated on the miniF2F-test with 6510 pairs.
 We use the accuracy metric defined as the proportion of correctly predicted positive and negative pairs.
 The model achieved an accuracy of 78.0\%, demonstrating its preliminary ability to distinguish between positive and negative pairs in the proof tree.